 Do arrests show on background checks?

 The answer to this question depends on the state.
-Some states have laws prohibiting employers from asking about arrest records or using them for employment-related decisions.
+Some states laws prohibit employers from asking about arrest records or using them for employment-related decisions.
 Since arrests themselves are not proof of guilt, it is often unfair to rely on them as a barrier to employment.

 At backgroundchecks.com, we always exclude arrest history information from our background check reports to protect our customers from compliance issues.
 To learn whether your state legally allows the use of arrest records for hiring, read this white paper.